Biblical Theology

 Listen to this article

-Deuteronomy 17:3 is part of a larger passage in the book of Deuteronomy that addresses various laws and regulations for the Israelites as they enter the Promised Land.
-In this particular verse, Moses is instructing the people regarding the consequences of idolatry.
+Deuteronomy 17:3 belongs to a larger passage in the book of Deuteronomy that records laws and regulations given to the Israelites as they prepared to enter the Promised Land.
+Traditionally attributed to Moses, Deuteronomy forms part of the Pentateuch and serves as a recapitulation of the covenant commands delivered during the wilderness journey.

 Share this: